SIAM NATURAL

 men.
 Br J Nutr 1990, 63:547-52.

-diet on Polynesian atolls: a natural experiment: the Pukapuka and Tokelau Island
+and diet on Polynesian atolls: a natural experiment: the Pukapuka and Tokelau

 (40) Projan SJ, Brown-Skrobot S, Schlievert PM, Vandenesch F, Novick RP.
 Glycerol

-other staphylococcal exoproteins by interefering with signal transduction.
-Journal
+and other staphylococcal exoproteins by interefering with signal transduction.

 (41) Rabia S. et al. Inactivation of vesicular stomatitis virus by photosensitization